-16.7.2 Junior Endorsements
+15.7.2 Junior Endorsements

-16.7.2.1 Juniors must have the appropriate endorsement to enter any Trial Competition.
+15.7.2.1 Juniors must have the appropriate endorsement to enter any Trial Competition.
 Refer to the License Conditions Document available at ww.ma.org.au

-16.8.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
+15.8.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
 For homologation details contact MA.

-16.8.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
+15.8.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
 Camera mounts are subject to approval by the Chief Scrutineer.
 Helmet cameras are not permitted unless the camera is integrated into the helmet, by design of the manufacturer.

-16.9.1.1 No competitor may practice, start or compete in any Trial Competition unless wearing the protective clothing and equipment as outlined in Appendix A: Protective Clothing and Equipment.
+15.9.1.1 No competitor may practice, start or compete in any Trial Competition unless wearing the protective clothing and equipment as outlined in Appendix A: Protective Clothing and Equipment.

-16.10.1 Identification Plates
+15.10.1 Identification Plates

-- 16.10.1.1 Identification plates must: - a) Measure at a minimum of 200mm x 150mm, - b) Have a maximum width that does not exceed the extremities of the fork leg. - c) Lettering to be black or white in contrast to the plate background colour. - 16.10.1.2 Identification plates may include reference to: - a) Where a rider completed the Australian Trial Championship in the first 10 places in the previous year, that riders place in the Championship, and - b) The riders club or sponsor, providing the background colour of the plate remains prominent and clearly visible.
+- 15.10.1.1 Identification plates must: - a) Measure at a minimum of 200mm x 150mm, - b) Have a maximum width that does not exceed the extremities of the fork leg, - c) Lettering to be black or white in contrast to the plate background colour.

+- 15.10.1.2 Identification plates may include reference to: - a) Where a rider completed the Australian Trial Championship in the first 10 places in the previous year, that riders place in the Championship, and - b) The riders club or sponsor, providing the background colour of the plate remains prominent and clearly visible. - 15.10.1.3 At all Australian Championships competitors must place an MA supplied logo on the front identification plate of their Machines prior to Competition.

-- 16.10.1.3 At all Australian Championships competitors must place an MA supplied logo on the front identification plate of their Machines prior to Competition. - 16.10.2 Rider and Grade Identification - 16.10.2.1 The following grades will have the following identification plates.
-Identification plate background colour is the colour of the line the rider will be following, with the exception of Mini Trial Small Wheel and Sidecar Classic, where the plate background colour will be as per the SRs.
+15.10.2 Rider and Grade Identification

+15.10.2.1 Identification plate background colour is the colour of the line the rider will be following, with the exception of Mini Trial Small Wheel and Sidecar Classic, where the plate background colour will be as per the SRs.

-16.11 MEETING PROTOCOLS
+15.11 EVENT PROTOCOLS